 First posted on Tuesday, 7 July 2015 at 09:20

 Oswald Spengler advocated an ethical socialism, rather than the labour-socialism as it arose in Britain.
 Labour-socialism he described as capitalism from below.
-Spengler’s comments throw some light upon the accord between the political left and finance capital that exists today worldwide.
+Spengler’s comments might still throw some light upon the accord between the political left and finance capital as it exists today worldwide.

 From: Oswald Spengler, The Hour of Decision (1933).